Glossary of Financial Aid Terms

 Application

-Payment application is the process of applying a payment to the interest, principal, and late fees (if applicable) on a loan.
-Not necessarily in that order.
+Payment application is the process of applying a payment to the interest, principal, and late fees (if applicable) on a loan, not necessarily in that order.
 We cannot make a borrower payment satisfy principal only if outstanding interest exists.

 Learn more about how payments are applied.